gknutson1/ewu-minecraft-server/README.md

-Legacy EWU MC client, compatable with the save file found in the legacy-save folder.
+Legacy EWU MC client, compatable with the save file found in the legacy-save branch.